dbatchsea/WPF_Portfolio_Screenshots/README.md

 ![](images/PathAnimation.gif)

-3D Application (follow the link to a video demo, hosted on YouTube) [![Short Demo](images/3DApp_Screenshot.jpg)](https://youtu.be/GEKuQzlm6gY)
+3D Application (click on screenshot to follow a link to a video demo, hosted on YouTube) [![Short Demo](images/3DApp_Screenshot.jpg)](https://youtu.be/GEKuQzlm6gY)